damonmcc/copilot-demo/README.md

 ## Prerequisites

-- Git
+- **Git**
-- Visual Studio Code
+- **Visual Studio Code**
-  - When opening this project in VS Code, you'll be prompted to install recommended extensions
+  - When opening this project in VS Code, you'll be prompted to install recommended extensions.
+- **Docker**
+  - Required to run the GitHub MCP server.
+- **uv**
+  - Required to run the git MCP server and manage python environments.
+- **GitHub Personal Access Token**
+  - Required for authenticating with the GitHub MCP server.
+Create this token in your Github Developer Settings with the minimal permissions you'd like the MCP server to have.

 ## Setup Instructions